Compliance Watch:

 Can employers retaliate against employees for making a wage claim in Florida?

-No, in Florida under both federal and state law, it is forbidden for employers to retaliate against employees or former employees for filing or threatening to file a wage claim.
+No, in Florida, under both federal and state law, it is forbidden for employers to retaliate against employees or former employees for filing or threatening to file a wage claim.
 The federal FLSA states that it is unlawful for any person to ‘discharge or in any other manner discriminate against any employee because such employee has filed any complaint’.
-In Florida, you are protected against retaliation as long as you have provided your employer with the written notice detailing the unpaid overtime wages and stating that you plan to file a lawsuit or a complaint with the federal DOL.
+In Florida, you are protected against retaliation if you have provided your employer with the written notice detailing the unpaid overtime wages and stating that you plan to file a lawsuit or a complaint with the federal DOL.

 If an employee experiences any retaliation, such as termination, due to filing a claim or participating in an investigation, they are legally allowed to submit a retaliation complaint to the Wage and Hour Division of the DOL.
 Alternatively, they may choose to independently pursue legal action to seek reinstatement, compensation for lost wages, and liquidated damages.